JD-Jones-ASES/math_flashcards/readme.md

 - For developers, all source code is available.
 The project was built using PyCharm.
 - To simply play the game, download either the Windows or Mac distribution and run the executable or app.
+- Find the distributions under "Releases," and download the *.zip file for your OS from Math Flashcards v0.8.9.
 - You will receive warning from your operating system or virus scanner.
 Click through these to play.

 ### Basic Installation